 Crocodile Snap Sight Word Game

-I just set up the shelves, and we haven’t had the chance to start using the activities yet.
-All my grandkids were drawn to this tray!
+All my grandkids were drawn to this tray as soon as I set up the crocodilian activities!
 It’s a fun activity that can be adapted for almost any concept.
 I like the idea of playing it as a cooperative game using one of the printables below.
 There are directions for making the crocodile with a diswasher pod box if you wish.
 I used our Schleich crocodile with movable lower jaw for holding the cards.

 Free Printable: Crocodile Snap Sight Word Game by Amber Morrow at Teachers Pay Teachers

 Free Printable: Crocodile Snap (An ABC Game) by Growing Kinders at Teachers Pay Teachers

 Free Printable: Crocodile Chomp Number Edition Game by Get Set School Prep at Teachers Pay Teachers